-ART212 is the second half of a year-long introductory survey of art history which introduces the basic concepts of visual and stylistic analysis in the form of a historical survey of paintings, sculpture, architecture, and other art forms from 1450 CE to the present day.
-Like 210, this course emphasizes understanding how and why works of art and visual culture function in context, paying attention to issues such as religious identity, politics, patronage, and gender while reflecting, too, on the ways in which these works are mediated and understood by viewers across time.
+This course is the second half of a two-part introductory survey of art history which introduces the basic concepts of visual and contextual analysis in the form of a historical survey of paintings, sculpture, architecture, and other art forms from 1450 CE to the present day.

 This course explores the practice of photography through contemporary digital methods.
 Students will be instructed in the operation of digital cameras, Adobe Lightroom software, and fine art digital printing.
-Course foundations will underscore the basics of camera settings, subject and composition, and digital workflow.
-Students will address a variety of subjects, including topics such as 52 landscapes and portraiture.
+Course foundations will underscore the basics of camera settings, subject and composition, digital workflow, as well as controlled studio lighting techniques.
+Students will address a variety of subjects, including topics such as light and color, landscapes, and portraiture.

-This course explores the practice of photography through traditional film/analog methods.
-Students will be instructed in the operation of 35mm and medium format cameras, exposure and processing of black and white film, and printing in the darkroom.
+This course explores the practice of photography through traditional analog methods.
+Students will be instructed in the operation of 35mm and medium format cameras, exposure and processing of b&w film, and printing in the darkroom.
 Students will also discover how film-based photography can be incorporated into a digital workflow with a variety of printing options.
 Course foundations will underscore the basics of manual camera controls, calculating exposure, and the craft of hands-on image making.

 This course introduces students to basic methods of traditional printmaking.
 Each student will complete individual assignments utilizing multiple printmaking media including monoprint, paper lithography, and silkscreen.
 Demonstrative instruction will be given in woodcut, etching, engraving, and multiple transfer techniques.
 Students will learn how to identify various types of papers and will become familiar with a number of fundamental print concepts such as editioning, registration, group problem solving, and collaboration.